 Like muscle, bone is living tissue that responds to exercise by becoming stronger.
 Young women and men who exercise regularly generally have greater bone mass (bone density and strength) than those who do not.
 For most people, bone mass peaks by the late twenties.
 After the age of 30, women and men can help prevent bone loss with regular exercise.
-The best exercise for bones is weight-bearing exercise.
-This is exercise that forces you to work against gravity, such as walking, hiking, jogging, climbing stairs, playing tennis, dancing, and lifting weights.
+The best activities for bones are weight-bearing and resistance exercises.
+Weight-bearing exercises force you to work against gravity.
+They include walking, hiking, jogging, climbing stairs, playing tennis, and dancing.
+Resistance exercises – such as lifting weights – can also strengthen bones.
 Swimming and bicycling are examples of non-weight-bearing exercises.

 Some people can’t perform weight-bearing activity.
 They include, for example, people who are on prolonged bed rest because of surgery, serious illness, or complications of pregnancy; and those who are experiencing immobilization of some part of the body because of stroke, fracture, spinal cord injury, or other chronic conditions.
 These people often experience a significant bone loss and are at high risk for developing osteoporosis and having a fracture.

 Bone loss typically occurs over several months and then gradually levels off as the bones adjust to the state of weightlessness.